Giant Sparrow: Games

 The Unfinished Swan is the company's debut game, based on Dallas' post-graduate prototype.
 It is set in a surreal, blank world, in which the player, a boy named Monroe, chases a swan that has escaped a painting.
 The player must throw paint at their white surroundings to reveal the world.
 The game was released for the PlayStation 3 on October 23, 2012 and for PlayStation 4 and PlayStation Vita by Sony Computer Entertainment in 2014, while ports for Windows and iOS were released by Annapurna Interactive in 2020.
 The Unfinished Swan received the BAFTA "Best Game" and "Best Debut Game" awards in 2013.

 What Remains of Edith Finch is a first-person narrative adventure game, presented as a series of vignettes around the seemingly cursed fate of the Finch family.
-Originally it started as diving simulator, but grew to incorporate an anthology style inspired by The Twilight Zone and One Hundred Years of Solitude.
+Originally a diving simulator, it grew to incorporate an anthology style inspired by The Twilight Zone and One Hundred Years of Solitude.
 It was released for Microsoft Windows and PlayStation 4 on April 25, 2017.
 On December 7, 2017, it was awarded the "Best Narrative" for The Game Awards and received the BAFTA "Best Game" award in April 2018.

 A new game is in development, which Dallas described as a series of short stories focused on a field biologist and "the strangeness of organic life".
 The game bore out from ideas based on nature documentaries from David Attenborough and the mythological world of Spirited Away.